MicrosoftDocs/webview2-winrt-reference/interop/icorewebview2environmentinterop.md

 --------------------------------|---------------------------------------------
 [GetProviderForHwnd](#getproviderforhwnd) | Returns the UI Automation Provider for the ICoreWebView2CompositionController that corresponds with the given HWND.

+This interface is implemented by the Microsoft.Web.WebView2.Core.CoreWebView2Environment runtime class.

 ## Members

 #### GetProviderForHwnd